Markov Chain Monte Carlo convergence diagnostics

 ArviZ traceplot of bimodal gaussians distribution

-The key takeways here are that
+The key takeaways here are:

 • if you look at the left plot, which shows the sample distributions for each of the chains/walkers, that they all look roughly the same,